 Temperance Movement Haunts Us

 We are still driven by the demons of the Temperance movement today.
-So we are doing our best to destroy that positive culture.
+So we are doing our best to destroy a positive drinking culture.
 We do so by ignoring or denying its existence.

-Writing in American Psychologist, Stanton Peele noted with concern that “the attitudes that characterize both ethnic groups and individuals with the greatest drinking problems are being propagated as a national outlook.”
-He explained that “a range of cultural forces in our society has endangered the attitudes that underlie the norm and the practice of moderate drinking.
-The widespread propagation of the image of the irresistible dangers of alcohol has contributed to this undermining.”1
+Dr. Stanton Peele worries that “the attitudes that characterize both ethnic groups and individuals with the greatest drinking problems are being propagated as a national outlook.”
+He explains that “a range of cultural forces in our society has endangered the attitudes that underlie the norm and the practice of moderate drinking.
+The widespread propagation of the image of the irresistible dangers of alcohol has contributed to alcohol abuse.”1

 Current knowledge about alcohol use can be likened to…knowledge about automobiles and their use if the latter were limited to facts and theories about accidents and crashes….
 [What is missing are] the positive functions and positive attitudes about alcohol uses in our as well as in other societies….
 If educating youth about drinking starts from the assumed basis that such drinking is bad [and]…full of risk for life and property, at best considered as an escape, clearly useless per se, and/or frequently the precursor of disease, and the subject matter is taught by nondrinkers and antidrinkers, this is a particular indoctrination.
 Further, if 75-80% of the peers and elders are or are going to become drinkers, there [is]…an inconsistency between the message and the reality.2